mattlean/chess-move-check/README.md

 Written by: Matthew Lean

 ### How to Run ###
-First you must have Python install.
+First you must have Python installed.
 Then to run the program you input the following command:
 `python chess-move-check.py <board-state-txt>`

 `<board-state-txt>` represents the file location of the text file that tells the script the current state of the board.